 In CAISO, this shift is clear:

-Rising negative prices in solar-heavy systems can favor well-sited storage, and European analysis shows more negative-price hours with increased solar and limited flexibility10Europe’s Battery Storage Edge - Capstone DC.
+Rising negative prices in solar-heavy systems can favor well-sited storage, and European analysis shows more negative-price hours with increased solar and limited flexibility[10].
 Longer-duration assets gain in such environments, especially when paired with capacity or ancillary revenue.

 Capacity Payments and Resource Adequacy: Repricing Duration